-How do I get safe as a contractor?
+How do I get health and safety approved?

-Once you have registered as a member, it is a simple, straightforward process to become accredited and typically only takes a few days to receive a decision.
-SMAS offers templates and guidance, as well as access to our experienced assessors, for businesses who are new to health and safety accreditation and need direction when answering the outlined questions.
+It is a simple, straightforward process to become accredited and typically only takes a few days to receive a decision.
+SMAS Worksafe’s SSIP question set includes 10 questions about your businesses health and safety policy, these include risks assessments and method statements.

 What does PAS 91 stand for?

 PAS 91 is the Publicly Available Specification for pre-qualification questionnaires in construction-related procurement.

 PAS 91 is a set of questions which contractors, suppliers and clients can ask as part of the pre-qualification process for construction work.